 Click the + New email template button to create a new email template.

-Next, choose one of our email templates as the starting point for your recreated email template.
+Next, choose one of our email templates to use as the foundation for your recreated email template.

 Try to pick one that resembles your Mailchimp email template the most closely.
 But don't worry if it isn't a 100% match—you'll be able to customize your ConvertKit email template further!

-For this article, we’re going to select the Card template.
+For this article, we're going to select the Platform template.